jma1991/chromium/README.md

 ## Overview

-Chromium is a Snakemake workflow to pre-process 3' single cell RNA sequencing data from the 10x Genomics platform.
+Chromium is a Snakemake workflow to process 3' single cell RNA sequencing data from the 10x Genomics platform.
 It is compatible with 10xv2 and 10xv3 chemistry and features three different quantification methods to obtain both spliced and unspliced abundance estimates:

 * [Kallisto/Bustools](https://doi.org/10.1038/s41587-021-00870-2)
 * [Alevin](https://doi.org/10.1186/s13059-019-1670-y)